the advent of cognitive therapy or the development of psychotropic

 California,” some of their spirits had not checked out.
 Ironically

 enough, the sanitarium is on California Street.

 to haunted old insane asylum.
 The empty building seemed to have a

 to hang out and drink or take their girlfriends.
+Or both.

 Local folklore included tales of floating glowing ends of cigarettes

 (everyone smoked back then, including ghosts), crazy looking apparitions

 in hospital gowns, a woman in white walking the grounds or staring

 out of a window, children’s voices, lights in the windows at night

 poker game in the former recreation room.

 which includes everything from infrared cameras to instruments that

 found the vacant sanitarium to be fertile ground.

 In 2008, several Wichita

 Falls ghost-hunting enthusiasts spent some time checking out the

 former sanitarium.
 They invited a local television journalist to document

 their adventure.
 One member of the expedition later reported on a

 camera quickly lost power despite a fresh battery, as did the audio

 recorders they took inside the old building.
 The boo blogger said

 that during their visit they felt as if they were being watched, experienced

-occasional rushes of cold air and chills, as well as a general sense of “heaviness.”
+occasional rushes of cold air and chills, as well as a general sense

-before the amateur investigators got permission to visit
+Not long before the amateur investigators got permission to visit

 the Jazz Age building, an investor bought it and had it remodeled,

 former White Sanitarium has once again been a residence for the living,

 folks no more or less crazy than any of us.

 © Mike Cox

 30, 2013 column